Noam-dv/ctfs/pwnable.kr/[Grotesque]/aeg/README.md

 ```

 Laying it out its not that confusing it takes each 2 chars and turns them to a byte then gets the ascii value cuz of sscanf

+after being stuck with no direction, i discovered a tool called angr which is used for discovering exploitable paths in binarys. i spoke to a friend and he said i should keep going down this rabbithole for this challenge :)